Gastrointestinal stromal tumor: Management

-Imatinib was approved for metastatic and unresectable GIST by the US FDA, February 1, 2002.
+Imatinib was approved for metastatic and unresectable GIST by the U.S. FDA on February 1, 2002.
 The two-year survival of patients with advanced disease has risen to 75–80% following imatinib treatment.

-If resistance to imatinib is encountered, the multiple tyrosine kinase inhibitor sunitinib (marketed as Sutent) can be considered.
+If resistance to imatinib is encountered, the multiple-tyrosine-kinase inhibitor sunitinib (marketed as Sutent) can be considered.

-The effectiveness of imatinib and sunitinib depend on the genotype. c-KIT- and PDGFRA-mutation negative GIST tumors are usually resistant to treatment with imatinib, as is neurofibromatosis-1-associated wild-type GIST.
+The effectiveness of imatinib and sunitinib depends on the genotype. c-KIT- and PDGFRA-mutation negative GIST tumors are usually resistant to treatment with imatinib, as is neurofibromatosis-1-associated wild-type GIST.
 A specific subtype of PDGFRA mutation, D842V, is also insensitive to imatinib.
 Recently, in PDGFRA-mutated GIST, avapritinib has been approved by FDA.